cloudfoundry/docs-bosh/content/cli-v2.md

     Stops jobs (processes) on specified instances.
 Does not affect VM state unless `--hard` flag is specified.

-    - `--hard` flag forces VM deletion (keeping persistent disk)
+    - `--hard` force VM deletion (keeping persistent disk)
-    - `--skip-drain` flag skips running drain scripts; Also skips pre-stop scripts as of director version v270.0.0
+    - `--skip-drain` skip running drain scripts; Also skip pre-stop scripts as of director version v270.0.0
-    - `--canaries=` flag overrides manifest values for `canaries`
+    - `--canaries=` override manifest values for `canaries`
-    - `--max-in-flight=` flag overrides manifest values for `max_in_flight`
+    - `--max-in-flight=` override manifest values for `max_in_flight`
-    - `--converge` flag only converges the deployment with the last successful deployment state.
+    - `--converge` converge the deployment with the last successful deployment state.
 This flag is optional and is the default behavior.
 See [Deployment Convergence](deployment-convergence.md) for more details
-    - `--no-converge` flag only updates the specified instance with current instance state.
+    - `--no-converge` update only the specified instance with current instance state.
 See [Deployment Convergence](deployment-convergence.md) for more details

     !!! warning
         In case of a **failed** deployment, running `bosh stop` without `--no-converge` will converge to the last **successfully deployed state**, not the intended state of the failed deployment.
 See [Deployment Convergence](deployment-convergence.md).